Tannaka duality and stable infinity-categories: A universal characterization of representations of general linear groups

 where we omit the subscript in each $\Map(-,-)$.

 Next we construct a natural symmetric monoidal functor $\Mod_k^\otimes\to \DDD^\otimes(B\Sigma,k)$.
 For this, let us consider a symmetric monoidal functor $p:\Comp(k)\to \Fun(B\Sigma^{op},\Comp(k))$ given by $V$ to $p(V)=(V, 0,0,\ldots)$.
 It is a left adjoint functor; the right adjoint is determined by evaluation at the $0$-th term $(E_0,E_1,\ldots)\mapsto E_0$.
-There is a combinatorial symmetric monoidal model structure on $\Comp(k)$ on which (i) weak equivalences are quasi-isomorphisms, (ii) cofibrations are degreewise monomorphisms and (iii) fibrations are degreewise epimorphisms (cf. \cite[7.1.2.8, 7.1.2.11]{HA}, \cite[2.3.11]{Ho1}).
+There is a combinatorial symmetric monoidal model structure on $\Comp(k)$ in which (i) weak equivalences are quasi-isomorphisms, (ii) cofibrations are degreewise monomorphisms, and (iii) fibrations are degreewise epimorphisms (cf. \cite[7.1.2.8, 7.1.2.11]{HA}, \cite[2.3.11]{Ho1}).
 We remark that generating cofibrations in $\Comp(k)$ (described in the proof of \cite[7.1.2.8]{HA} or \cite[2.3.3]{Ho1}) map to cofibrations in $\Fun(B\Sigma^{op},\Comp(k))$.
-Hence $p$ preserves cofibrantions and weak equivalences.
+Hence $p$ preserves cofibrations and weak equivalences.
 In particular, $p$ is a left Quillen adjoint functor.
-Inverting weak equivalences of full subcategories of cofibrant objects we have a symmetric monoidal colimit-preserving functor
+Inverting weak equivalences of full subcategories of cofibrant objects gives a symmetric monoidal colimit-preserving functor

 Thanks to \cite[7.1.2.13]{HA}, there is a natural symmetric monoidal equivalence $\NNNN_W(\Comp(k)^c)\simeq \Mod_k$.
 Hence we obtain a symmetric monoidal colimit-preserving functor $\Mod_k^\otimes\to \DDD^\otimes(B\Sigma,k)$.
 Thus $\Mod_k^\otimes\to \DDD^\otimes(B\Sigma,k)$ belongs to $\CAlg(\PR_k)\simeq \CAlg(\PR)_{\Mod_k^\otimes/}$.